georgenicholson/covid-ifr-by-age/README.md

 Please use renv::restore() to restore the project library locally on your machine.

 ## Performing prevalence estimation
-You can then run scripts/estimate_prevalence.R to do the analyses; there are loops that can be parallelised.
+You can then run scripts/estimate_prevalence.R to do the analyses; there are loops in that script that can be parallelised.